sethfischer/sethfischer.github.io/content/drupal/drupal-8-getting-started.md

     introduction to installing and configuring Drupal 8 using Git and Drush.

+Consider using a Composer based workflow with the [Composer template for Drupal projects][0].
+{: class="alert alert-danger" role="alert" }

 Now that [Drupal 8][1] is in beta phase it is time for site developers to start exploring the API.
 This article describes the installation and configuration of Drupal 8 using Git and Drush.
 Bear in mind that as of 2014-11-28 there were 22